pandashavenobugs/MqttResponsePatternBlogPost/README.md

 ### Solution

-For complex MQTT subscribe structure in nodeJS projects we take advanced of the nodeJS events.
-So we could pick out the specific topic subscribed.
+For complex MQTT subscribe structures in nodeJS projects we take advanced of the nodeJS events.
+So we could pick out the specific topic.